svenhjol/Charm/docs/vanillachanges/mobs.md

 ### Wandering Trader Improvements
 ![Wandering Trader Improvements](https://raw.githubusercontent.com/svenhjol/Charm-Assets/master/web/charm-features/nope.png)
-Wandering Traders only spawn when there is a signal fire nearby.
+Wandering Traders only spawn when there is a signal fire (i.e., a campfire with a hay bale beneath) nearby.
 They also sell maps to structures and biomes.

 A configuration option is available to make Wandering Traders spawn more frequently.